 When your content processing is finished, you may be notified of progressing warnings or errors.
 On this page you will learn more details about both of them.

 Your patch file size is nearly the same as your content file size

 When you’re uploading new application files, a patch file is created.
 Patch file is meant to be as small as possible, so if it happens to be nearly the same as your full application size, it is considered a mistake.

 You’ve uploaded zip file with different application

-If by mistake you will upload a zip file that is completely different application, there’s no chance that a valid patch would be created.
+If by mistake you upload a zip file that is a completely different application, there’s no chance that a valid patch would be created.
 Most probably this is not what you’d like to do, so look at the file listing to verify that those are the files that you’d like to upload.

 Current patch builder implementation does not handle file renaming.
-If you will change your directory structure, there’s a good chance that the game size will increase.
+If you change your directory structure, there’s a good chance that the game size will increase.

 This is a note especially for Unity users.
 Your executable name defines your data directory name.
-If you will change your executable name, the whole directory structure will change too.
+If you change your executable name, the whole directory structure will change too.